ZenStein/phase-0-gps-1/README.md

 git push - takes the last commit on your local and sends it to the remote

 git checkout - used to jump to or create other branches.

+This is what  i forgot!!